tezedge/tezedge-debugger/README.md

 cargo run --bin tezedge-debugger enp4s0 192.168.0.103
 ```

 Run the tezedge node.
 The peer `51.15.220.7:9732` was chosen to bootstrap with.
-It is well known tezos node. it might be another peer.
+It is well known tezos node.

 ```
 ./run.sh release --peers 51.15.220.7:9732